Carlos Baleba: Brighton and Hove Albion

 On 29 August 2023, Premier League club Brighton & Hove Albion announced the signing of Baleba on a five-year contract.
 According to various reports, the financial details of the transfer include an initial and base fee of €27 million, a maximum of €3 million add-ons depending on sporting conditions and a 15% sell-on clause.
-Baleba made his debut for Brighton in a 3–1 home victory against Bournemouth on 24 September, coming on as a 73rd minute substitute for Mahmoud Dahoud.
+Baleba made his debut for Brighton in a 3–1 home victory against Bournemouth on 24 September, coming on as a 73rd-minute substitute for Mahmoud Dahoud.
 On 8 October, Baleba made his first start for Brighton in a 2–2 draw against Liverpool.

 On 18 September 2024, Baleba scored his first goal in Brighton colours in a 3–2 win over Wolverhampton Wanderers in the third round of the EFL Cup.
 Just over a week later on 28 September, Baleba scored his first league goal for the Seagulls in a 4–2 loss to Chelsea.
 On 26 April 2025, Baleba scored an injury-time winner with a powerful shot outside the box in a 3–2 victory against West Ham United, which was later voted the Premier League Goal of the Month.

+Manchester United

+On 25 August 2026, Baleba signed for Manchester United on a five-year contract.
+The transfer fee was reportedly £70m including add-ons.

 International career

-Baleba made his debut for the Cameroon national team on 8 June 2024 in a World Cup qualifier 4–1 victory against Cape Verde at the Ahmadou Ahidjo Stadium.
+Baleba made his debut for the Cameroon national team on 8 June 2024, in a 4–1 victory against Cape Verde in a World Cup qualifier at the Ahmadou Ahidjo Stadium.
 He started the game and played 80 minutes.

+Baleba was included in the list of Cameroonian players selected by coach David Pagou to participate in the 2025 Africa Cup of Nations.

 Style of play

-Known for his stamina, dribbling and passing range, Baleba is a complete and powerful central midfielder who can play in a box-to-box role or as a holding midfielder.
+Known for his stamina, dribbling and passing range, Baleba is a central midfielder who can play in a box-to-box role or as a holding midfielder.
 He grew up idolising Paul Pogba, Kevin De Bruyne, Thiago Alcântara as well as former Lille players Nicolas Pépé and Idrissa Gueye.
+Baleba is also noted for his physicality, ball-winning ability and willingness to press opponents.
+His tenacity and strength allow him to regain possession and force turnovers, including through pressing high up the pitch.
+In possession, he often drops deep to receive passes from the goalkeeper or centre-backs and looks to progress the ball forward, either through left-footed passes into wide areas or by carrying it through midfield himself.
+His combination of pace and power enables him to drive past opponents with the ball.